ReturnsPlannerReturnsPlanner

 • At graduation, the repayment principal is exactly equal to the initial loan amount.

-• Impact: This saves you a massive amount of compound interest and keeps your post-graduation EMIs much lower.
+• Impact: This can reduce compound interest and keep your post-graduation EMIs lower.

 100% Tax Savings under Section 80E (Indian Tax Code)